-HOW DO I RESCAN MY TV?
+HOW DO I SCAN MY TV?

 - Press the MENU button on your television or converter box remote.